straysheep-dev/windows-configs/README.md

 - [PowerShell if Statements](https://docs.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-if?view=powershell-7.2)
 - [Out-String](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-string?view=powershell-7.2)

 Note that if you do not use `Sort-Object -Unique` or similar, logs will be displayed from oldest (top) to newest (bottom).
+It is also not necessary to use `Out-String` if you prefer working with PowerShell objects over strings.

 - [Group-Object](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/group-object?view=powershell-7.3)